vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 Zero Values indicate that this parameter isn't used.
 This allows a validator to make a certificate either for a given time (in which case it expires with the first block that has a larger blocktime) or for a block height.
-Each validator can define a maximum cerfiticate lifetime, which is authenticated by a separate key.
+Each validator can define a maximum certificate lifetime, which is authenticated by a separate key.

-The certificate key can also be renewed (in case of a compromise, as this key is semi-hot and an attacker could sign itselfs future certificates, or one with an infinite running time.
+The certificate key can also be renewed (in case of a compromise, as this key is semi-hot and an attacker could sign itself future certificates, or one with an infinite running time.
 Current_block is used to prevent signing of too future certificates; a certificate with a start time more than 1 hour or 3600 blocks in the future will be rejected.)
 If two periods overlap, the newer one counts.

 ### More Future Features: Key Abuse Monitoring
 A number of events that involve bad keys are easy to detect and can be mitigated with limited damage if this is done so in an early stage.
-To this end, a monitoring functionallity is required.
+To this end, a monitoring functionality is required.

-Stopping the chain primarily means to (idealy physically) stop all access to the ETH multisig key, and to stop the Tendermint protocol.
+Stopping the chain primarily means to (ideally physically) stop all access to the ETH multisig key, and to stop the Tendermint protocol.

 In case of a malicious intrusion, it is (in theory) possible that an attacker can keep the chain going; the damage caused by this can be limited though as long as the attacker has no access to the multisig keys.

 - Double Signing
 	Every double signing with a Tendermint key should be logged.
-If a validator repeatedly double signs, this indicates a misconfiguration, and the validator in question should rais an alarm (as should the others to make sure the affected party is motivated to resolve their issues).
+If a validator repeatedly double signs, this indicates a misconfiguration, and the validator in question should raise an alarm (as should the others to make sure the affected party is motivated to resolve their issues).
 	Coordinated double signing by more than one party indicated either a structural issue or an attack.
-If more than 1/3 of the validators double-sign the same block, it is possible to crearte a fork.
+If more than 1/3 of the validators double-sign the same block, it is possible to create a fork.
 In this case, the chain should be stopped and a thorough investigation should be done.
 	Intermediate issues (such as two parties double-signing a block) should trigger an investigation, but at this point does not require any immediate action.
 - False Event Forwarding
-	If a non-existing Ethereum event is signed by 2/3 of the validators, the chain should be stopped immediatelly, and all validators should change all keys and assume a full compromise of their systems.
+	If a non-existing Ethereum event is signed by 2/3 of the validators, the chain should be stopped immediately, and all validators should change all keys and assume a full compromise of their systems.
 	A single wrong signature on an event should trigger an investigation, as this is a rather unlikely bug to happen, but also a pretty ineffective attack.
 - Wrong Multisigs
-	If is possible to detect (some) wrong interactins with the smart contract, e.g., giving a party more assets than they own, or failing to reduce the vega assets according to the vega chain.
-If this happens, the chain should be stopped immediatelly.
+	If is possible to detect (some) wrong interactions with the smart contract, e.g., giving a party more assets than they own, or failing to reduce the vega assets according to the vega chain.
+If this happens, the chain should be stopped immediately.
 	A single validator issuing a wrong signature on the multisig contract indicates a serious bug or malice.
-This should trigger an immediate investigation, but not a stopp of the chain right away (as that would be an efficient DoS).
+This should trigger an immediate investigation, but not a stop of the chain right away (as that would be an efficient DoS).
 It might be a consideration to temporarily suspend payouts in such a case until the cause of the issue is identified.